BlockstreamResearch/simplicity-lending/crates/indexer/README.md

 ### Filtering Parameters (Query Params)

-The following parameters are available for `GET /offers` and `GET /offers/full`:
+The following parameters are available for `GET /offers` and for the `offers` list inside `GET /borrowers/by-script`:

 - `status`: Filter by one or more offer states (`pending`, `active`, `repaid`, `liquidated`, `cancelled`, `claimed`).
 Use a comma-separated list, e.g. `status=pending,active`.
 - `factory_id`: Filter by issuance factory UUID.
 - `asset`: Hex identifier of the asset (matches either collateral or principal asset).